-It is cultivated mainly in gardens for its showy flowers and their sweet fragrance.
+It is cultivated mainly in gardens for its showy flowers and sweet fragrance.
 The flowers produce god amounts of pollen which helps sustain brood-rearing honeybees in winter.

 The vigorous roots can block sewer and other underground pipes.
 A minimum planting distance of six meters from underground pipes is recommended.